 Hold him and smile at him.

-Your baby has to see that you’re very much involved in his life.
+Your baby must see that you’re involved in his life.

 Understand Your Baby’s Cues

 Baby meltdowns can be avoided if you start to understand and realize the cues or signals of your baby.

 For each baby, this is going to be different.